New to adoption?

 You will be asked to provide the names of referees who can comment on your suitability to care for children.
 A health and safety check of your home will be done as well as any other checks relevant to your situation, which will include an employment reference.

 A Social Worker will visit you and your family over a period of time to assess your suitability, and complete a Home Study Report in partnership with you.
-The whole process, including training, might take up to a year.
+The assessment process should take approximately six months.

 The Home Study Report will be presented to our Permanence Panel.
 You will be invited to attend part of the meeting to discuss your application.
-The Panel's recommendation is passed to the Head of Social Work (Child Care) who will make a decision within 14 days.
+The Panel's recommendation is passed to the Agency Decision Maker who will make a decision regarding your approval as prospective adoptive parent or parents within 14 days.

 We are registered with the Social Care and Social Work Improvement Scotland as an adoption agency.